India test-fires `Akash' missile

 IRNA - Islamic Republic News Agency

-It operated in conjunction with the indigenously built Rajendra surveillance and engagement radar developed by the Hyderabad-based Electronic Research and Development Establishment (ERDE).
+It operated in conjunction with the indegenously built Rajendra sureveillance and engagement radar developed by the Hyderabad-based Electronic Research and Development Establishment.

-Akash, like the radar, is capable of tracking 64 targets and guide up to 12 missiles simultaneously.
+The radar is capable of tracking 64 targets and guides up to 12 missiles simultaneously, the sources added.

 |Join the GlobalSecurity.org mailing list|